djaegle/KITTI_odometry/readme.md

 ##To run the sample script:
 ./sample-train-test.sh

-To train a model with the default settings (only recommended when using full KITTI) th ./train-kitti-net.lua
+##To train a model with the default settings (only recommended when using full KITTI):
+th ./train-kitti-net.lua

 Command-line options are listed in setup.lua.